 Driven by the slogan, the personal is political, second-wave feminists drew attention among other things to physical, psychological, and sexual violence happening behind closed doors, within the home, such as domestic violence or marital rape.

 Even if the statistics show that men are far more likely to be perpetrators than victims, it is too easy to declare domestic violence to solely be a women’s issue.
-For it is also men victims of domestic violence who feel the discriminatory effects of patriarchy and toxic masculinity.
-Given the often hard reconciliation of vulnerability and masculinity, understanding domestic violence as abuse is harder for men victims as well as often prevents them from coming forward.
-Therefore, domestic violence against men is still ingrained in societal taboo, which in turn leads to men being burdened by feelings of shame and often refraining from making use of official support programmes.
+Male victims of domestic violence also feel the discriminatory effects of patriarchy and toxic masculinity.
+Hard reconciliation of vulnerability and masculinity, and understanding domestic violence as abuse is hard for male victims and often prevents them from coming forward.
+Domestic violence against men is still ingrained in societal taboo, which in turn leads to men being burdened by feelings of shame and often refraining from making use of official support programmes.
 This also prevents us from having reliable data on the extent of the issue for men.

 Domestic violence remains an acute societal problem with traumatic psychological, physical, and psychosexual consequences for survivors.
 There is an urgent need for an expansion and improvement of the support programmes and shelters for victims, for targeted education campaigns about these initiatives, and for a tackling of the perfidious effects of patriarchy.
 For as long as seeking help in dangerous situations is fraught with fear and disbelief, victims will continue to remain silent, and even the best support infrastructures are of no use if they do not know who to help.
 Seeking help and support in dangerous situations mustn’t be a hurdle.